The Canadian Automotive Museum has is located just minutes off of Highway 401 between Toronto and Kingston.

 How far is the museum from Toronto?
 Kingston?
 Ottawa?
 Buffalo?

-The museum is an hour drive from downtown Toronto, 2 hours from Kingston, and 2.5 hours from Buffalo, NY, 3.75 hours from Ottawa, and 4 hours from Detroit.
+The museum is 40 minute drive from downtown Toronto, 2 hours from Kingston, and 2.5 hours from Buffalo, NY, 3.75 hours from Ottawa, and 4 hours from Detroit.

 Is the museum handicap accessible?

 The main floor is wheelchair accessible, but unfortunately, the second level of the museum can currently only be accessed by stairs.
 We offer free admission to those unable to access the second floor.

 Yes, the museum has complimentary parking space in the adjacent lot on the south side of the building.
 Street parking in downtown Oshawa is free on the weekends.

 Do you have educational tours for school groups?
 How do I arrange a visit?

 Yes, we offer tours for groups of all ages.
 Contact the museum for more information.

 I would like to donate a vehicle, object, or photograph to the museum.
 Who do I contact?

 Contact Alexander Gates, Curator, for inquiries about possible donations.